JohnKazucki/Manifold/README.md

 * Basic transparency (maybe)

 ## Special Thanks
-* McManning for his Scratchpad rendering engine (written in Blender bgl API) it served as a guide for this gpu API version https://github.com/McManning/Scratchpad
+* McManning for his Scratchpad rendering engine (written in Blender bgl API)<br/> it served as a guide for this gpu API version<br/> https://github.com/McManning/Scratchpad